I hated my old blog. It didn’t represent my brand message or accomplish what I set out to do with L Knits.

 4. Have a Mission Statement

-- How will you use your blog to grow your audience?
+- How will you use your website to build your business?

-- What will your blog communicate to your readers?
+- What are you communicating to your readers?

 - What do you want to accomplish?